 Here are my picks for where to stay on the Road to Hana:

-2. Travaasa Luxury Resort in Hana
+2. Hana Maui Luxury Resort in Hana

 Between the wellness classes, lei making, and mixology classes onsite, you may never leave!

 Best for: Luxury lovers who want to spend one or more days exploring Hana at the end of the Road to Hana (instead of day-tripping).
-Check prices and availability at Travaasa here.

 You’ll likely crisscross Central Maui on your way to the airport and back from beaches in West and South Maui at a minimum.
+This is the middle of the island between the famous west coast and Hana Highway.
+Close to the airport with easy access everywhere.

 But be sure to visit lush Iao Valley State Park here as well.
 The state park, just at the base of the West Maui Mountains, offers 400 acres of lush valley for hiking and the opportunity to ogle the famous Iao Needle, a particularly striking and thin mountain peak rising out of the valley here.